Optimizing Source Code Comments for Clarity and Efficiency

 /** @group footer, small fonts, columns, external links **/

-4 Tips to Better Comment Styling
+4 Tips for Better Comment Styling

 1. Keep Everything Readable